artipie/artipie/.wiki/Configuration.md

 │   │   docker-registry.yaml
 ```

-If the layout is `org`, then repository configurations will be located in user's subdirectories:
+If the layout is `org`, then repository configurations will be located in organization's subdirectories:
 ```
 /tmp/artipie/configs
 │   _storages.yaml
 │   _credentials.yaml
 │
 └───repo
-│   │───jane
+│   │───first-org-name
 │   │   │   go-repo.yaml
 │   │   │   docker-repo.yaml
 │   │   │   _storages.yaml
-│   │───mark
+│   │───seecond-org-name
 │   │   │   maven-repo.yaml
 │   │   │   nuget-repo.yaml
 ```

 In the examples above `_storages.yaml` is a file for [storages aliases](./Configuration-Storage#storage-aliases)
-(note, that is the case of `org` layout it can be added for user individually) and
+(note, that is the case of `org` layout it can be added for organization individually) and
 `_credentials.yaml` describes Artipie [users](Configuration-Credentials.md). `repo` subdirectory
 (as configured with `configs` field in `/etc/artipie/artipie.yml`) contains configs for repositories.
 If `configs`
 setting is omitted in `/etc/artipie/artipie.yml`, then repo configs will be located in `/tmp/artipie/configs`